Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experiments

 \subsection{Freezing the BiLM is also beneficial in supervised settings}

 \textbf{Fully-supervised VideoQA.} We next present an evaluation in a supervised setup where we finetune \model{} on a downstream VideoQA task.
 We emphasize that we also keep our pretrained language model weights \emph{frozen} all throughout finetuning.
 As shown in Table~\ref{table:supervised}, our approach improves the state of the art on LSMDC-FiB, iVQA, MSRVTT-QA, MSVD-QA, ActivityNet-QA and How2QA.
 In particular, \model{} outperforms strong recent baselines such as All-in-one~\cite{wang2022all} on 2/3 datasets, VIOLET~\cite{fu2021violet} on 3/4 datasets and MERLOT~\cite{zellers2021merlot} on 4/5 datasets.
 Our approach has significantly less trainable parameters compared to the state of the art~\cite{fu2021violet, wang2022all, zellers2021merlot} as we \emph{freeze} the weights of the pretrained language model.
 We ablate this major difference in Table~\ref{table:supervised}, and find that our $\model{}$ with the \emph{frozen} language model performs better and trains twice faster compared to \textit{UnFrozenBiLM} where we update the language model during training.
 This shows that \emph{freezing} the language model is not only beneficial for zero-shot but also in fully-supervised settings, therefore suggesting that our \model{} framework also provides a parameter-efficient solution for VideoQA training.
+We also note that \model{} performs competitively even without speech input, although speech helps significantly for the performance on LSMDC, How2QA and TVQA.

 \textbf{Few-shot VideoQA.} The low number of trainable parameters when training $\model{}$ makes it particularly well-suited in the low data regime.
 To verify this, we explore a few-shot VideoQA setting where we finetune our pretrained model using varying fractions of VideoQA training data.
 From Table~\ref{table:fewshot} we observe significant improvements over zero-shot when using only 1\% of training data.
+Finally, we show in Appendix Section~\ref{sec:addfewshot} that freezing the BiLM highly benefits the few-shot performance, consistently with the results in the zero-shot and fully-supervised settings.